-In 2018, two surgeons will be supported as a Visiting Surgeon through a grant from IASA.
+By the end of 2018, five surgeons will have been supported as a Visiting Surgeon this year through a grant from IASA.

 IASA will cover the following expenses:

 Applications should be submitted at least 90 days in advance of the preferred VSP dates.
-All communication should be emailed or mailed to Nazie Dana, IASA Program Director, at: email@example.com
+All communication should be emailed or mailed to Nazie Dana, Managing Director, at: firstname.lastname@example.org

 Host Application Visitor Application